 This post may contain affiliate links.
 Please read our disclosure policy.

-Have you ever tried topping a baked potato with cottage cheese and salsa?
-This was one of those old Weight Watchers standbys I first learned eons ago, then completely forgot about—until someone mentioned it recently as a quick and easy lunch idea.
-I made one right away, and remembered why I loved it so much.
-It’s simple, satisfying, and WW-friendly.
+This was one of those old Weight Watchers standbys I learned years ago and then completely forgot about until someone mentioned it recently as a quick and easy lunch idea.
+I made one right away and remembered exactly why I loved it.

 Want to save this recipe?